ilyasaquil/stock-manager-app/README.md

 - **Data Access**: ADO.NET with SqlCommand and SqlDataReader
 - **Connection String**: Integrated Security with SSL encryption
 - **Architecture**: Windows Forms with direct database access
-## Getting Started
-2. Login with your credentials
-3. Use the main dashboard to navigate to different modules
-4. Start by adding products and clients
-5. Create orders and manage inventory
-6. View reports in the Statistics section